Fabo011/aws-solution-architect-helper/10_Connections/connections.md

 You have to enable "Route Propagation" in VPC.<br>
 Add ICMP protocol on the inbound of security group.

+- You are charged for each VPN connection hour that your VPN connection is provisioned and available.
+- IPv6 traffic is not supported for VPN connections on a virtual private gateway.

 1. ### Customer Gateway - VPN Gateway / public IP
 Allows you to establish a VPN connection between on-premises servers and AWS Cloud VPC.
 This connection using the public internet with a public IP address on Customer Gateway side.